5 Unusual Travel Tips for Europe

 The scents of the Parisian subway will vary between rotten eggs, urine fumes, and human excrement.
 Some homeless people who spend their days in Metro stations use the passageways and platforms as restrooms.

-If you need to use the Paris underground public transport, it may be a good occasion to check for how long you can hold your breath.
+If you need to use the Paris underground public transport, it may be a good occasion to check how long you can hold your breath (somehow, Paris is not among the dirtiest cities in the world, but the French capital is unfortunately increasingly dangerous).

 5 — Walk around La Rambla in Barcelona without paying attention to your surroundings (and valuable stuff).